 Normally, we don’t like having do that, but we will in order to keep the conversation positive.
 We were also accused of not checking our facts.
 Excuse us, but you don’t know the first thing about journalism.
 We don’t publish something unless we know our sources are legitimate.
 With that said, this post has zero to do with calling out Candice and Danielle fangirls.
 We’re not going to go as low as them as that is not what this blog is about.

 Stopping Cancel Culture Is Important

 We’ve said this before, we’ll say it again.
 Cancel Culture is TOXIC.
 Spell it out.
 T-O-X-I-C. What does that spell?
 Toxic.
 It’s a bad thing.
-The goal of the post we did yesterday was to expose how unfair it is that diehard fans would trash the actress they didn’t like due to important from gossip sites which they foolishly believed to be true.
+The goal of the post we did yesterday was to expose how unfair it is that diehard fans would trash the actress they didn’t like due to information from gossip sites which they foolishly believe to be true.

 People are entitled to their views, but they need to be called out when they become extreme.
 Especially diehard fans who accuse one person being a diva while the other is deemed a racist.
 Social media and recorded interviews don’t paint a perfect picture into someone’s relationship with another person.
 It doesn’t take a genius detective to see holes in one’s assumptions.

 Because fans follow an actor’s every move online, doesn’t mean they actually know the person and what they’re like.
 Same applies to Danielle and Candice.
 Yes, they’re both very different women, but they have one common goal: to work and make a difference.

 What also irked us was one of the comments claimed that we were trying to cancel Candice and Danielle.
 No. We weren’t and that was NEVER the intent.
 Toxic fans were twisting our words to make US look like the cancellers.
 Also, we’re not going to explain ourselves to a troll.

 It Shouldn’t Matter What The Person Looks Like And You Don’t Know The Actors Personally